 The “so bad” part may deceive: given the right spirit—or spirits—in one’s approach, this lot can be quite entertaining.
 They are, one might say, beers to the wines I have attempted to list on this site.
 But I, at least, like beer, too.

 (Note that there is a whole separate page on this site listing what I term “Guilty Pleasures”; it overlaps this list, but is by no means identical to it.)

 (None of these authors have pages on this site: the link each name represents will take you to the ISFDB [Internet Speculative Fiction DataBase] page for that author.
 The individual links under a given author will take you to an AbeBooks list of used books by that author.)

 Burroughs, Edgar Rice: Tarzan, John Carter, Pellucidar, and more; some of his books are more literate than you might expect.

-Mundy, Talbott: Another “ripping yarns” author; his “Tros of Samothrace” series is a good read and perhaps his best (though his long “Jimgrim” series is better known…relatively).
+Mundy, Talbot: Another “ripping yarns” author; his “Tros of Samothrace” series is a good read and perhaps his best (though his long “Jimgrim” series is better known…relatively).

 Quinn, Seabury: his Jules de Grandin, a sort of Hercule Poirot of the occult, was a pulp staple for years; the stories, long in paperback (though not the complete cycle), are jolly good fun.

 Smith, E. E. (“Doc”): archetypal “space opera” (in the old, established sense of the term) science-fiction writer; today only his Lensman series (and only four of the seven total books of that) can be read even for camp fun.
 His greatest redeeming virtue, which shines through that series, is that he didn’t take himself seriously, amusing himself at one point by creating the minor character of hack science-fiction writer Sybly White, with a purple tale to match.